 For now, though, I’m going to make the most of these last days here on the mountain―amongst the school and work portions of life, you’ll find me savoring and soaking up these last little bits―pressing them into my heart and my memories.
 I’ll be spending my final mornings on the deck sipping my coffee and writing in my gratitude journal, taking daily walks in the gardens and whispering to my plants, and then heading to the forest each night for my evening journaling ritual.

 In a couple of weeks, we’ll be the owners of a new home, and I’m sure I’ll have many more tales and adventures to share with you.
-Thank you so much for being here―for reading my letters and for writing back to me, for following along with me here on Instagram, and for all your faithful prayers and well wishes.
+Thank you so much for being here―for reading my Lunar Letters and for writing back to me, for following along with me here on Instagram, and for all your faithful prayers and well wishes.
 You make so much of what I do online worth it, so thank you!

 Love and light,